exercism/common-lisp/docs/TESTS.md

+Start up your Lisp implementation in the directory of the exercise you are working on (or change the current directory for an already running Lisp implementation to that directory).

 Load the test file into your running Lisp implementation, for example, `(load "point-mutations-test")`.
 This will run the tests the first time automatically.
 After that you can run the test suite in the REPL